 The Mount School’s heritage dates back to 1785, when prominent Quakers, Esther and William Tuke, wished to provide an education for the daughters of Quakers.
 William’s determination and Esther’s selflessness made them the founding parents of York Friends’ Girls’ School.
-They were, as we remain today, passionate about providing an education for girl.
+They were, as we remain today, passionate about providing an education for girls.
 The Mount has come a long way since the Tuke’s vision in 1785.
-Our history and heritage have shaped the education and provision we offer today.
+Our history and heritage shaped the education and provision we offer today.

 The York Friends’ Girls’ School